ElementsProject/lightning/doc/lightning-reckless.1.md

 **reckless** **install**[@*commit/tag*] *plugin\_name*

+Alternatively, the source path or URL to the plugin repository can be passed directly in place of the *plugin\_name*.
+In either case, the containing directory or repository should be named for the plugin, don't pass the plugin's executable/entrypoint directly.

 reckless will exit early in the event that:

 - the plugin is not found in any available source repositories